QuantEcon/lecture-python-intro/lectures/long_run_growth.md

 A project initiated by [Angus Maddison](https://en.wikipedia.org/wiki/Angus_Maddison) has collected many historical time series related to economic growth, some dating back to the first century.

-The data can be downloaded from the [Maddison Historical Statistics webpage](https://www.rug.nl/ggdc/historicaldevelopment/maddison/) by clicking on the "Latest Maddison Project Release".
+The data can be downloaded from the [Maddison Historical Statistics](https://www.rug.nl/ggdc/historicaldevelopment/maddison/) by clicking on the "Latest Maddison Project Release".

 We are going to read the data from a QuantEcon GitHub repository.